 Jacobs Fountain: Why have a planner?

-Bea: Planners, as it’s name suggests, helps one organize their days.
+Bea: Yearly planners, as its name suggests, helps one organize their days.
 As they say, “If you fail to plan, you plan to fail.”
 Having a planner introduces, practices, and refines the discipline of organization which if used properly, can maximize one’s day. 🙂 It also serves as a nice diary to look back on from years to come.

 JF: I’m sure you use the planner that you publish, how important is it to you?